TaskRatchet/TaskRatchet.com/src/help/faq.md

 ### What does TaskRatchet do?

-TaskRatchet lets you commit money on completing one-off tasks by deadlines you set.
-It acts like a simple todo list, letting you define your tasks and check them off when they are done.
+TaskRatchet is a todo list where you stake money on completing tasks by deadlines.
+Define your task, set your deadline, and choose your stakes.
+If you miss the deadline, you pay the amount you staked.

 ### How is TaskRatchet different from Beeminder?